Laurence Fox: Acting career

 On stage, Fox appeared in Mrs. Warren's Profession by George Bernard Shaw at the Strand Theatre (now the Novello Theatre) in London in 2002, and John Ford's 17th-century play 'Tis Pity She's a Whore in 2005.
 Between 2006 and 2007 he starred in Treats by Christopher Hampton with his future wife, Billie Piper.
 In April 2007, Fox received a police caution after he was arrested for assault when he punched a photographer outside the Garrick Theatre in London where he was performing in Treats.
 The caution remained on his record for three years.
 In 2013, Fox played Guy Haines in Strangers on a Train at London's Gielgud Theatre.
-On 9 May 2015, he read a letter written by a soldier three days prior to his death in the Second World War, as part of VE Day 70: A Party to Remember, an anniversary concert for VE Day.
+On 9 May 2015, he read a letter written by a soldier three days before his death in the Second World War, as part of VE Day 70: A Party to Remember, an anniversary concert for VE Day.

-Fox released his debut album Holding Patterns in 2016 through his own label Fox Cub Records.
-His second album A Grief Observed was released in 2019.
-Holding Patterns peaked at number 89 in the UK album chart.

-In 2018, Fox joined the cast of the ITV series Victoria, playing Lord Palmerston, for its third season, which first aired on PBS in January 2019.
+In 2018, Fox joined the cast of the ITV series Victoria, for its third season, playing Lord Palmerston.

-In November 2020, Fox was dropped by his talent agency Artists Rights Group after claiming on Question Time that an audience member's description of him as a "white privileged male" was "racist".
-He had been dropped by his previous managers Authentic Talent earlier in the year.
+In November 2020, Fox was dropped by his talent agency, Artists Rights Group, after stating on Question Time that an audience member's description of him as a "white privileged male" was "racist".
+He had been dropped by his previous managers, Authentic Talent, earlier in the year.

-In 2021, Fox portrayed Hunter Biden in conservative filmmaker Robert Davi's biopic My Son Hunter, notably starring alongside fellow conservatives Gina Carano and John James, the former of whom was also dropped by her agent after spreading some of the same right-wing conspiracy theories as Fox.
-The film was distributed by far-right website Breitbart News.
+In 2021, Fox portrayed Hunter Biden in filmmaker Robert Davi's biopic My Son Hunter, starring alongside fellow conservatives Gina Carano and John James, the former of whom was also dropped by her agent after allegedly expressing some of the same opinions as Fox.
+The film was distributed by the American right-wing media company Breitbart.

-Views
+Other ventures

+Music

+Fox has released two albums, Holding Patterns in 2016 and A Grief Observed in 2019.
+The former charted, at no. 89, but the latter did not.

+Broadcasting

+From November 2022, Fox presented a regular Friday night slot on GB News.

+In September 2023, during an appearance on Dan Wootton's GB News show, Fox said of journalist Ava Evans: "Show me a single self-respecting man that would like to climb into bed with that woman ever [...]
+That little woman has been fed, spoon-fed oppression day after day after day."
+He concluded by saying: "Who'd want to shag that?"
+Fox and Wootton, along with Calvin Robinson, were suspended by the channel.
+Fox released on Twitter an apparent private message exchange with Wootton in which he had reacted approvingly to what Fox had said.
+In early October 2023, GB News confirmed that, following its investigation, it had terminated the contracts of Fox and Robinson.
+Ofcom, the government's broadcasting regulatory body, opened an investigation into the incident.
+Ofcom announced that the incident was the most complained-about broadcast on British television in 2023, with the regulator receiving 8,867 complaints.
+On 4 March 2024 Ofcom ruled that Fox's "misogynistic" comments broke broadcasting rules and "were degrading and demeaning both to [her] and women generally".